HnativTetiana/Films/README.md

+## Some Settings

+1. npm install react-router-dom  - for routing
+2. npm install redux react-redux @reduxjs/toolkit - for using Redux
+3. npm install @types/react @types/react-dom - for using TS
+4. Also you need to add a div with id="modal" in the body of the index.html file

+## Here is the link to the site: https://films24.netlify.app

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).